NeoGeographyToolkit/StereoPipeline/docs/tools/rig_calibrator.rst

 ``--tri_robust_threshold`` The robust threshold to use with the triangulation weight.
 Must be positive.
 See also ``--robust_threshold``.
   Type: double.
 Default: 0.1.
+``--use_initial_triangulated_points`` Use the triangulated points from the input nvm file.
+Together with ``--tri_weight``, this ensures the cameras do not move too far from the initial solution.
+This will fail if additional interest point matches are created with ``--num_overlaps``.
+If registration is used, the initial triangulated points are transformed appropriately.
+Type: bool.
+Default: false.
 ``--depth_mesh_weight`` A larger value will give more weight to the constraint that the depth clouds stay close to the mesh.
 Not suggested by default.)
   Type: double.
 Default: 0.